Planar quantum low-density parity-check codes with open boundaries: Discussion

 \subsection{Exploring alternative boundary geometries}

 Our construction methodology, based on anyon condensation at gapped boundaries, provides a systematic way to define boundaries for planar codes derived from translation-invariant systems.
 The examples presented here use standard $e$- and $m$-condensed boundaries on a rectangular grid.
 However, the flexibility of the TQFT framework invites exploration of alternative boundary geometries.
-For instance, one could investigate boundaries oriented differently relative to the lattice axes (e.g., along a 45-degree line), implement more complex interleaving patterns of $e$ and $m$ condensations along a single boundary, or even introduce internal boundaries by creating punctures (holes) within the lattice.
+For example, one could explore boundaries rotated relative to the lattice axes, implement intricate interleaving of distinct Lagrangian subgroups (e.g.~$\mathcal{L}_1$, $\mathcal{L}_2$, and $\mathcal{L}_3$) along the boundary, or even introduce internal boundaries by puncturing holes within the lattice.
 Systematically studying these variations could reveal new code families, potentially offer advantages in connectivity or robustness, or enable different types of logical operations.
 In the future, one could investigate how to tailor code properties through boundary engineering.